NERC-CEH/pantheon-brc-core-upstream-d8/modules/contrib/role_expire/README.txt

  * Defined expiry dates are displayed on the user's profile page, and is visible only to owners of the profile or users with proper permissions).

+   If you don't want expiry dates to be displayed on user's profile, just go to admin/config/people/accounts/display and hide "Role expiration" pseudo field.

  * Actual role expiration occurs at cron time.
 Cron automatically removes expired roles from affected users.